 • CE 102 The Reflective Self in Community

-• Recommended courses: Philosophy 140 Community and Service Learning or Sociology 282 Community Service and Society
+• Recommended courses: PHIL 140 Community and Service Learning or SOC 282 Community Service and Society

 Virginia Women’s Institute for Leadership (VWIL) Gateway